Manila Galleon: From Asia to the Americas

 Manila Galleon: From Asia to the Americas follows the trade routes that connected Asia to the Americas and Europe.
 Spanish ships sailed annually across the Pacific from Manila to Acapulco, carrying valuable goods such as porcelain, silk and spices, returning with pieces of silver.

-Featuring wares and works of art from the 16th to the 20th century, the exhibition explores how people, goods and ideas circulate through the global port cities of Manila and Mexico City, and how they have created a unique shared cultural and artistic heritage.
+Featuring artefacts and works of art from the 16th to the 20th century, the exhibition explores how people, goods and ideas circulate through the global port cities of Manila and Mexico City, and how they have created a unique shared cultural and artistic heritage.
 Manila Galleon looks at Manila as a precursor to Singapore’s status as a global port city – itself a distinct intermingling of cultures – and the importance of the role of port cities in cultural and artistic exchange.

 Director: Willie Koh